yumoriyasu/topk-multiscale/README.md

 Labels' name are "~-gtFine_labelIds.png"

 You can try four types of degradation: JPEG compression, Gaussian noise, Gaussian blur, and N+J compound degradation.
-For each, set noise_type to jpeg, noise, blur, or noise+jpegt.
+For each, set noise_type to jpeg, noise, blur, or noise+jpeg.

 ```
 # Demo of Semantic Segmentation for Degradation